 In our present ecological crisis, and indeed with an eye to all the conflicted situations in this world that we would like to transform, we can take this sense of THIS is my true self, and realize that while it seems to come from some place of tremendous universal energy, it also persuades us of the interconnectedness of all things.

-As with my silent retreat, it redefines for us how we think of ourself, of our size, our physicality.
+Like me in my silent retreat, we can think differently about our size, our physicality.
 We are more than what we used to think we were.
 Our self does not stop in our brain, or even at our skin.
 We are the world.

 As Joanna Macy says in her beautiful essay, “The Greening of the Self,”